 “I have happily and passionately spent my whole life surrounded by racehorses, with the early aspiration of becoming a racehorse trainer from the age of seven,” he says on his website.

-“My parents were well-acquainted with former French jump champion trainer Jean Paul Gallorini and, after several stints at his yard during my school holidays, I knew the rest of my life would be dedicated to training horses.
+His parents were well-acquainted with former French jump champion trainer Jean Paul Gallorini and, after several stints at his yard during my school holidays, he knew the rest of my life would be dedicated to training horses.

-After 18 months in America, he move to the UK because, in his words “it is the greatest horse racing nation in the world”.
+After 18 months in America, he moved to the UK because, in his words “it is the greatest horse racing nation in the world”.